 6.4 Transverse Shear Strength

-When determined in accordance with IS XXXX [Doc: CED 54 (18904)], the transverse shear strength shall meet the requirement given in Table 2.
+When determined in accordance with IS 18255, the transverse shear strength shall meet the requirement given in Table 2.

 6.5 Bond Strength

-When determined in accordance with IS XXXX [Doc: CED 54 (18904)], the bond strength shall meet the requirement given in Table 2.
+When determined in accordance with IS 18255, the bond strength shall meet the requirement given in Table 2.

 6.6 Fatigue Tensile Strength

-The residual tensile strength of bars, when tested after fatigue loading at a stress range of 15 to 45 percent of the ultimate tensile strength for 2 million cycles, shall meet the requirement given in Table 2.
+The residual tensile strength of bars, when tested after fatigue loading at a stress range of 15 percent to 45 percent of the ultimate tensile strength for 2 million cycles, shall meet the requirement given in Table 2.
 The ultimate tensile strength shall be calculated by dividing ultimate tensile force by measured cross-sectional area.

 6.7 Creep Failure

-When determined in accordance with IS XXXX [Doc: CED 54 (18904)], the GFRP bar shall meet the requirement given in Table 2.
+When determined in accordance with IS 18255, the GFRP bar shall meet the requirement given in Table 2.

 7 DURABILITY PROPERTIES